 ABOVE: The Ambassador having had the Dan-Air makeover.
 Cabin service provided by Jean Broadbent on an Ambassador.

-In 1962 Eurvaia Airways commenced operations using old Lockheed Constellation aircraft. despite their age, these piston engined prop-liners could carry 109 passengers.
+In 1962 Eurvaia Airways commenced operations using old Lockheed Constellation aircraft.
+These piston engined giant prop-liners could carry 109 passengers.
 Almost double the capacity of the Ambassador.
-After a shaky start, Euravia was re branded as Britannia Airways in 1964, along with a new name, came a new aircraft type.
-The mighty Bristol Britannia, carrying 112 passengers.
-The airline was backed by the tour operator giant Skytours who also purchased the Bristol Britannias.
-The Britannia not only looked beautiful, but out performed the Ambassador in every sphere.
-Dan-Air would have to make the decision very soon, whether to invest in new aircraft and grow or to close down.
-Aviation is a high risk industry with profit margins very low.
+After a shaky start, Euravia was re branded as Britannia Airways in August 1964, along with a new name, came a new aircraft type.
+The huge Bristol Britannia, carrying 112 passengers.
+The airline was backed by the tour operator giant Skytours who also purchased the Bristol aircraft.
+The Britannia was an instant hit - it not only looked beautiful, but out performed the Ambassador in every sphere.
+Dan-Air would have to make the decision about whether to carry on very soon.
+The choice was stark - invest in new aircraft with high expenditure, continue as they were, risking being squeezed out of the market, or to close down altogether.

-"We started hot meals in about 1966 I think.
+"We started hot meals in about 1969 I think.
 Usually sausage and mash.
 The ovens on board worked quite well, but I was a terrible cook as I was still at home and had never cooked.
 The only way I could establish if a meal was cooked was to shove my finger in the mash to see it it was hot all the way trough.
 Meals came on these metallic trays that used to get quite hot.
 I burned my fingers and wrists regularly.
 We then placed them on an oblong plate.
 It wasn't Michelin star by any means.
 Still, flights to Palma could take about four hours on an Ambassador, so there was a lot more time available.
 On a Comet, the same flight from Gatwick was less than three hours.
-We even washed glasses until the plastic ones came about."
+We even washed glasses until the plastic ones came about.
+With five stewardesses and more than a hundred passengers, and hungry pilots, doing a drinks service, a meal service, tea and coffee and then duty free in two and a half hours is not easy.
+We then had to clear the cabin of rubbish and store everything for landing.
+It was normal for us to be securing trolleys when we would hear 'Cabin crew seats for landing' - I admit I have landed in a Comet's loo.
+Because we had to have full uniform on for disembarkation, and I thought I had time to re-apply my lipstick!"

 Above: Cabin Service on the Comet in 1972, including a look at the toilet!

 The Comets had arrived at a very handy time.
 Monarch Airlines commenced operations in 1967 using Bristol Britannias, Caledonian and British Eagle were also using the type.
 BOAC were disposing of theirs and naturally charter carriers wanted them.
-Donaldson Aviation bought a couple of them, Dan-Air were in the enviable position of being able to offer jets to tour operators.
-For the 1967 season, two more joined the fleet.
-By 1969 Dan-Air were operating eleven Comets on charter flights.
-Britannia's brand new Boeing 737 debuted in 1969, in comparison, other airline fleets were tiny.
+Donaldson Aviation bought a couple of them, Dan-Air were in the enviable position of being able to offer jets to Tour Operators.
+For the 1967 summer season, two more joined the fleet, and by 1969 Dan-Air were operating eleven Comets on charter flights.
+Britannia's brand new Boeing 737 did not arrive until August 1968.
+Their order would see three delivered that year and further examples over the next few years.
+Resulting in thirteen 737s in 1975.
+The British Government had lobbied Britannia Airways to purchase the BAC 1-11, but their efforts ultimately failed.
+Foreign aircraft orders came with a tariff, but that didn't dissuade Britannia.
+The cost of a brand-new Boeing 737 in 1968 was £5 million.
+The Comet's relatively cheap price tag had enabled Dan-Air to have a substantial fleet before the 1960s had ended.
+In fact, in addition to the Comets, BAC 1-11 400 series twin-jets were sourced from American Airlines in 1969.
+These aircraft were less than three years old.
+The 1-11 had 89 seats and was ideal for European charter flights.
+The 189 seat Boeing 707 joined the fleet in 1971.
+Dan-Air's charter fleet stood at more than 20 aircraft as the 1970s started.

-Above: Left, 89 Seats on a BOAC Comet 4 and Right, 109 on a Dan-Air example.
+Above: 89 Seats on a BOAC Comet Right: Dan-Air Comet 4

 Full details of Dan-Air's Comet modification specifications can be viewed here (pop up window)